European shares drift lower, Colruyt knocked

 Asset performance in 2014: link.reuters.com/gap87v

-Today's European research round-up (Additional reporting by Sudip Kar-Gupta, Philip Blenkinsop and Atul Prakash; Editing by Gareth Jones)
+Today's European research round-up (Additional reporting by Sudip Kar-Gupta and Philip Blenkinsop.
+Editing by Jane Merriman)

 * March quarter net profit 47.3 million rupees versus profit 44.5 million rupees year ago